anselm/arpersist/README.md

 - provide more notification on when gps is ready, when arkit is ready, when a good time to capture gps is
 - may hide creating maps and placing gps anchors
 - need to do full orientation transform

-# Usage

-npm install
-npm start
-then goto the url of the server instance using xrviewer-ios

 # Future